The Hidden Knowledge Crisis

 Why is it so hard to get work done?

-To understand why knowledge remains difficult to access, let's examine the fundamental barriers within most organisations.
+To understand why knowledge remains difficult to access, let’s examine the fundamental barriers within most organizations.
 These challenges create a productivity drag that ripples across entire enterprises.

 - Fragmented knowledge: Information is scattered across departments, tools, and systems, creating inefficiencies and preventing seamless collaboration.